JTSchwartz/ktPostfixCalculator/README.md

 \
 After entering the expression, compute by hitting ENTER in the textfield or click on the "Calculate" button

 ###Run Instructions
-1. Build using Gradle
+1. Run command `gradle build`
+1. Run command `gradle embedApplicationManifest`
-1. Run src/kotlin/main.kt
+1. Run build/fxlauncher/fxlauncher.jar